 Lowell Dykstra was born in in Exeter, Canada.
-He and his family came to The Netherlands at the age of nearly eight.
-After a number of rather disappointing years in Secondary School, he went to the Leeuwarden Conservatory where he studied the guitar with Guido Topper.
+He and his family came to The Netherlands at the age of almost eight.
+After a number of, shall I say, rather disappointing years in Secondary School, he went to the Leeuwarden Conservatory where he studied the guitar with Guido Topper.
 In 1979 he received his diploma and from that time on he had a job as a guitar teacher for almost 17 years.

 During this teaching carreer he started composing in the classical tradition.
 Until then, the only composing activity had been song writing.
 He took up composition lessons with Willem Frederik Bon at the Groningen Conservatory.
 After Bon's untimely death, Dykstra pursued his composition training with Tristan Keuris at the Utrecht Conservatory.
 He graduated in 1990, by receiving the Prize for Composition.
 Many commissions have followed since then.
 His works are published by Donemus.
 (Muziek Centrum Nederland), Broekmans & van Poppel and Intrada Music